Description

 Good Points

-- Art Mode transforms your TV into a stunning art display.
+- Art Mode turns the TV into a gallery-style art display.

 - 100% Color Volume for lifelike, vibrant visuals.